Tobias-Fechner/re-place.academy/Directional Framing.md

 This work shows up as networks of solidarity, community-led climate-action programmes, and as novel approaches to governance, as harvest celebrations, as practices to remember into a larger body, and many, many more.
 Many initiatives make promising beginnings and yet remain invisible at large.
 What's needed is to be able to see the potential of the movement as a whole.
 In doing so, inhabiting uncontested spaces of co-creation, ever more richly diverse and increasingly differentiated.

+Vital to any thriving community is the webbing and weaving of inter-relationship.

 We propose a participatory system that supports the ability for communities to organise themselves for bioregional transformation, starting with the individual.